-This class is an introduction to basic fiber techniques, including both on-loom and off-loom methods.
-Offered occasionally.
+Fibers class is designed to be an introduction to basic fiber techniques employing both on-loom and off- loom methods.
+Spring.

-Introduction to Photography Item #Program
+Introduction to Photography

-In this studio art course students learn the fundamentals of black and white photography, how to use a camera, considerations in composing photos, and basic darkroom techniques for enlarging and printing 35 mm photographic images.
-Offered occasionally.
+Introduction to Photography is designed to be a studio art course in the fundamentals of 35-mm black and white photography.
+Students will be introduced to basic camera functions, lens composition, and darkroom techniques for printing photographic images.
+Spring